IainNZ/OldPersonalSite/_posts/2013-09-15-sudoku-as-a-service.markdown

 In this post I'm going to

  * walk through one way to solve sudoku puzzles, and
- * how you can offer that functionality as a online service
+ * show how you can offer that functionality as an online service

 using the [Julia](http://julialang.org) programming language.